NekR/offline-plugin/README.md

 > **Example value:** `['fonts/roboto.woff']`

 #### `excludes: Array<string | globs_pattern>`
-Excludes macthed assets from being added to caches.
-Exclusion is perfoment before _rewrite_ happens.
+Excludes matches assets from being added to caches.
+Exclusion is performed before _rewrite_ happens.
 [Learn more about assets _rewrite_](docs/rewrite.md)

 > Default: `['**/.*', '**/*.map']`
 > _Excludes all files which start with `.` or end with `.map`_

 #### `relativePaths: boolean`
-When set to `true`, all cache asset paths are generated relatively to `ServiceWorker` file or `AppCache` folder recpetively.
+When set to `true`, all cache asset paths are generated relatively to `ServiceWorker` file or `AppCache` folder respectively.
 `publichPath` option is ignored when this is set to `true`.
 > **Default:** `true`